Florida State Seminoles football: Virginia

 The Seminoles also have a rivalry with the Virginia Cavaliers.
 Florida State and Virginia compete for the Jefferson–Eppes Trophy.
 The two schools have played for the trophy since its creation in 1995.
-It has been awarded a total of 19 times, with FSU receiving it 14 times (FSU vacated its 2006 win).
-The Seminoles hold the all-time advantage 14–4.
-Because of conference expansion, the teams no longer play annually; the teams last met in 2019.
+It has been awarded a total of 20 times, with FSU receiving it 14 times, having vacated its 2006 win.
+The Seminoles hold the all-time advantage, 14–5.
+Because of conference expansion, the teams no longer play annually; the teams last met in 2025.

-The Jefferson–Eppes Trophy is awarded to the winner of the Florida State–Virginia game.
-This game was played annually from 1992 through 2005, but since the conference split into divisions, the teams meet twice every six years.
-Florida State has been awarded the trophy 15 times.